National Institute of Technology Calicut: Central Computer Centre

-The center is equipped with three IBM X-series servers, one Dell PowerEdge 6600 Quad Processor Xeon Server, six Dell PowerEdge 2600 dual-processor servers,s and one Sunfire V210 Server.
-The desktops and thin clients are connected to the servers through gigabit switches and CAT6 UTP cables.
-The center is connected to the campus-networking center with backbone of 32Mbit/s through a Nortel L3 switch and in turn to the internet.
+The desktops and servers are connected through Gigabit switches and CAT6 UTP cables.
+The centre is connected to the campus networking centre with a backbone of 12 Gbps.
+High-Performance cluster at Central computer center has a 14 node architecture; One master node, 6 GPU Compute node, 6 compute nodes, 1 Xeon Phi (KNL) node, with 25 Tera Flops computing capability.
+Central Computing Centre maintains the Debian, Ubuntu and Rocky Linux Mirrors.

 Central Library

 NITC's Central Library, with more than 100,000 books, is one of the largest technical libraries in India.
 It subscribes to more than 200 print journals.
 The institute has a digital library, Nalanda (Network of Automated Library and Archives), which houses online resources.
 Users of the institute and networked institutions can access around 17,000 journals, proceedings, databases, electronic theses, dissertations and online courses at Nalanda.
 It is part of the Indest consortium, which networks the libraries at technical institutions in India.

-NIT Calicut's supercomputer, Purna (Parallel Universal Remote Numerical Analyser), is accessible from anywhere in the campus and is provided for the use of all students and faculty members.
-PURNA has a peak speed of 1.5 teraflops.